miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Fixed bad fire particle files and badly placed or flickering decals.
 Repaired clipping, holes, necks and other issues of various models.
 Adjusted health bar frame and weapon/discpline highlight graphics.
-Doubled the distance in which detail models will visibly fade away.
+Increased distance in which detail models and decals will fade away.
 Hid invisible Ocean House and Grout's mansion blocks by furniture.
 Fixed three mirrored keycard backsides and centered the area icons.
 Added native widescreen support and centered tutorial popups for it.